tudelft-iv-students/av-learn/docs/getting_started.md

 # Prerequisites
 In this section we demonstrate how to prepare an environment with PyTorch.
-AV-Learn works on Linux, Windows and macOS and requires the following packages:
+AV-Learn has been tested and works on Linux, and requires the following packages:
 - Python 3.7+
 - PyTorch 1.3+
 - CUDA 9.2+